SoftInstigate/restheart-website/docs/security.md

 The security is set-up by configuring:

-* the __Identitiy Manager__ which is responsible of authenticating the users.
+* the __Identitiy Manager__ which is responsible for authenticating the users.
-* the __Access Manager__ which is responsible of enforcing the authorization policy.
+* the __Access Manager__ which is responsible for enforcing the authorization policy.

 Both the IDM and the AM are pluggable; this means that you can use one of the pre-built implementations or develop your owns.
 {: .bs-callout.bs-callout-info}

 With stateless basic authentication, user credentials must be sent over the network on each request.
 It is mandatory to use only the http**s** listener; with the http listener credentials can be sniffed by a man-in-the-middle attack.
 Use the http listener only at development time and on trusted environments.
 {: .bs-callout.bs-callout-danger}

 ## Authentication